Scroll to content

 We adopt a graduated approach to education, implementing an ‘assess, plan, do, review’ cycle to monitor children's’ development.
 If it becomes apparent that an individual is not making the expected progress, then we may make educational provision which is additional to, or otherwise different from, that for others of the same age.

 Where necessary this can include bringing in external help, for example by having an outside therapist come into the school on particular days to work with an individual or assigning a Learning Support Assistant (LSA) to support a child in the classroom.
 All children on the SEND Register will have an individual support plan (ISP) created for them which enables the ‘APDR’ process to develop.
+Individual targets are set and reviewed termly.

 We work closely with a variety of outside agencies including the Educational Psychologist (EP) who offers advice for specific children in relation to their barriers to learning.
 She also carries out specific screening tests to further our understanding of a child's cognitive skills.